thenativeweb/buntstift/README.md

 ```

 The individual cells become padded automatically: Numbers are aligned to the right, anything else is aligned to the left.

+If you don't want to show the headers and the separator line, provide an additional `options` object and set its `showHeader` property to false.

 ## Enabling verbose and quiet mode